Nayemjaman/Data-Analysis/README.md

 ## Let's Start.............

-Remove the “Title” feature.
+-Remove the “Title” feature. </br>
-Remove the rows where “Review Text” were missing.
+-Remove the rows where “Review Text” were missing. </br>
-Clean “Review Text” column.
+-Clean “Review Text” column. </br>
-Using TextBlob to calculate sentiment polarity which lies in the range of [-1,1] where 1 means positive sentiment and -1 means a negative sentiment.
+-Using TextBlob to calculate sentiment polarity which lies in the range of [-1,1] where 1 means positive sentiment and -1 means a negative sentiment.</br>

 # Key Features
 1. Univariate visualization with Plotly.